 The parity provisions in the current law were intended to make sure that behavioral health benefits were just as available as physical health ones.
 Accessing behavioral health services continue to be a challenge for both client and providers.

 Recent surveys tell us that we have at best half the number of therapists that are needed to see the number of people who need services.
 The result of this imbalance between supply and demand is that there are longer waits for services and people who really do need help may get turned away.

 Mental illness gets in the way of getting treated.

 People with anxiety get nervous around others.
 They cope by avoiding people.
 In treatment, they are often too scared to wait in crowded lobbies.
 They miss appointments and then get dropped for noncompliance.
 Distance or telemedicine is one possible solution but there are still issues about who can do this and when or if insurance will pay if you just talk with this client by phone or internet.

 A symptom of depression is the loss of motivation.
 Severely depressed people do not have the energy to show up some days.
 Being symptomatic can get you turned away from treatment.

 Drug and alcohol issues get almost no treatment.

 Less than 12 percent of those with substance use disorders are getting treatment.
 Those who do are most frequently referred, mandated, to treatment by the courts or criminal justice system.
-The days of 28 day inpatient rehabs are largely gone, most insurers want the person using substances to stay in the place where they formerly used substance and try to get clean there.
+The days of 28-day inpatient rehabs are largely gone, most insurers want the person using substances to stay in the place where they formerly used a substance and try to get clean there.

 Among those who really need treatment but don’t get it, a major barrier to treatment is the addict/alcoholics own thinking.
 Most would like to find a way to continue using or drinking and still not be addicted or an alcoholic.
 Admitting you have an illness, especially the one called addiction is a hard notion for most people to swallow.